-As stated above, ecological resources are "normal" and nearby terrestrial and aquatic habitats are available to receive any wildlife that may leave EBG.
+As stated above, ecological resources at the surface water and wetland portions of EBG are high quality Category 3 wetlands.
+By contrast, the terrestrial portion of habitat is normal and is available to receive any wildlife that may leave EBG.
 Very little vegetation is expected to be removed from within EBG.
-Old-field vegetation could be mowed or cleared in another way to make access to the pond.
+Old-field vegetation could be mowed or cleared in another way to make access to the wetland.
 Wildlife could be disturbed by the movement and noise of equipment as well as operations.
-Wildlife can leave and enter adjacent old fields, forest patches, vegetative corridors, and other ponds.
+Wildlife can leave and enter adjacent old fields, forest patches, vegetative corridors, and other wetlands.
 RVAAP has thousands of acres of habitat like that at EBG in which to find new home ranges.
 Therefore, any lack of protection as a result of not developing and applying ecological preliminary cleanup goals would be minimal because sufficient reservoirs of habitat and wildlife exist to maintain facility-wide ecological communities.